SHOWING 1 - 1 OF 1 RESULTS

-All persons bitten by animals should report to the Emergency Room, Womack Army Medical Center or off post hospital for treatment and completion of an Animal Bite Report.
+All persons bitten by animals should report to the Emergency Room, Womack Army Medical Center or an off-post hospital for treatment and completion of an Animal Bite Report.
 The offending animal is subject to a physical examination and 10-day quarantine by the attending veterinarian.
 There are some wild animals on post.
-Do not feed or handle these animals and this will greatly reduce your chance of exposure to the rabies virus.
+Do not feed or handle these animals.
+This will greatly reduce your chance of exposure to the rabies virus.

-The Department of Defense (DoD) Corps has set official policy on types of dogs allowed in installation housing and other rules surrounding pets on base.
-You must read the Army Veterinary Command (VETCOM) Pet Policy Memo, dated 17 Feb 2009, before you plan your move, if you plan to live in government housing.
+The Defense Department has set official policy on types of dogs allowed in installation housing and other rules surrounding pets on base.
+If you plan to live in government housing, you must read the Army Veterinary Command Pet Policy Memo, dated Feb.
+17, 2009, before you plan your move.